FAQs On Becoming a Client

 By phone at 646-666-8908 or using the form on our contact page.
 We are open Monday – Friday from 9 to 5 PM EST. If you use the form, we’ll review your message as soon as possible.
 If your crisis is something our firm handles, you’ll be asked to schedule an intake call via email.

-You may have a free, 10-minute call with our Client Relations Manager, Norma Buster.
-She’ll confirm your contact information and take notes on what’s going on.
-She is trained to determine if your situation fits within our practice areas.
-If it seems like it does, she’ll move you on to the next step – a case evaluation.
+You may have a free, 10-minute call with a member of our Client Relations team.
+They will confirm your contact information and take notes on what’s going on.
+They are highgly trained to determine if your situation fits within our practice areas.
+If it seems like it does, they will move you on to the next step – a case evaluation.

 For us to determine if we’re the best firm for you, all prospective clients go through our case evaluation process.
 This process includes an in-office or phone appointment with our Client Relations Manager, and an internal review of your matter and analysis of its scope by our firm’s founder, Carrie Goldberg.